Isratin: Modern background

+Demographics

+Israel’s population stood at 9.6 million, with 7.1 million, or 73.7 percent, being Jewish by faith.
+The State of Palestine’s population is estimated at slightly more than half the size of Israel’s, at approximately 5.3 million.
+Thus, combining the populations of Israel and Palestine yields a total population of 14.8 million.
+The Jewish proportion of that combined population turns out to be a minority of 48%, numbering roughly 7.1 million.
+The Muslim proportion stands at 50%, numbering 7.4 million, Christian proportion at 1.5%, numbering 222,000, and others (includes Druze and Atheists) numbering 78,000, comprising 0.5% of the population as of 2022 estimation.

 Criticisms

 The Isratin scenario is generally criticized by a majority of both Israelis and Palestinians.

 Critics on both sides of the Israeli-Palestinian dispute argue that such an entity would destroy the rights of both societies to self-determination.

 Israeli Jews generally assume that a one-state scenario would negate Israel's status as a homeland for the Jewish people.
 When proposed as a political solution by non-Israelis (as distinct from gradually sliding into an Isratin situation by virtue of continuous Jewish West Bank settlement) the natural assumption is that the idea is most probably being put forward by those who are politically motivated to harm Israel.

 Most Israelis, including Israeli Jews, Israeli Druze, the majority of Israeli Bedouin, many Israeli Christian Arabs and some Israeli Muslim Arabs, fear the consequences of amalgamation with a population that may carry a different culture, level of secularism and level of democracy.
 (Israeli Druze and Bedouin serve in the IDF and there are sometimes rifts between these groups and Palestinians.)
 Critics state that the existing level of rights and equality for all Israeli citizens would be put in jeopardy.
 Furthermore, residents of the large Israeli Arab population centers in Wadi Ara and the Triangle, contiguous with the West Bank, have expressed fierce opposition to their areas being annexed to the Palestinian state within a land swap in the final status agreement and assumedly would respond similarly to an Isratin proposition under which they would by default be deemed to be more Palestinian than Israeli.

 Students of the Middle East, including erstwhile critic of Israel Benny Morris, have argued that the one-state solution is not viable because of Arab unwillingness to accept a Jewish national presence in the Middle East.

 In a 2007 poll of 580 Israelis, 70% of Israeli Jews stated that they support the two-state solution.
 A 2005 poll of 1,319 Palestinians indicated that a small majority of those in the West Bank and Gaza Strip support the two-state solution based on the 1967 borders.